TakeHider/BardPlay/Delphi/Win64/Release/README.md

    On certain MIDI devices, the middle C note is not `C4(noteNo.60 - 261.6hz)`, but one octave lower or higher.
    You can adjust the pitch by specifying an octave in the range of `-3` to `3`.

+* virtual_chords (default=0)
+   When trying to produce multiple sounds at the same time, such as in a chord, the sounds will be produced in order from the lowest note.
+   However, it is difficult to "put out at the same time", and it is almost a matter of feeling.
+   It was deprecated because it could not be sufficiently tested when mixed with note-off information.

 ### [MAPPING]